WangJiuming/YOLOOP/readme.md

 ![header](header.png)

-This is the code for YOLOOP.
+This is the open source code for YOLOOP.

+Note: The current version of our code is for a demo to facilitate the review process.
+All source materials to develop our model will be released upon publication, including all the codes, data and models for pre-training, evaluation and adaptive fine-tuning.

 ## Installation